nasa/abaverify/readme.md

 2. classes that inherit `abaverify.TestCase` and define functions beginning with `test` following the usage of `unittest`.
 See the `sample_usage.py` for an example.
 3. call to `runTests()` which takes one argument: the relative path to your user subroutine (omit the `.f` or `.for` ending, the code automatically appends it).

+Functionality in `unittest` can be accessed via `abaverify.unittest`.
+One example of the use case for this is that `unittest` decorators can be applied to functions and classes in the `test_runner.py` file.

 ### Running your tests
 Before running tests, make sure you place an Abaqus environment file in your project's `tests/` directory.
 At a minimum, the environment file should include the options for compiling your subroutine.
 If you do not include your environment file, `abaverify` will give an error.